TIBCOSoftware/snappydata/docs/sde/hac_contracts.md

 When an error constraint is not met, the action to be taken is defined in the behavior clause.

 ## Behavior Clause
-Synopsis Data Engine has HAC support using the following behavior clause.
+Approximate Query Processing (AQP) has HAC support using the following behavior clause.

 ### `<do_nothing>`
-The SDE engine returns the estimate as is.
+The AQP engine returns the estimate as is.

 ![DO NOTHING](../Images/aqp_donothing.png)